About-Spain.net

 Tourist trains and railway museums in Spain

-One of the few working steam locomotives in Spain - often used to pull the Strawberry Train
+of the few working steam locomotives in Spain - often used to

 The Strawberry Train is organised by the Madrid Railway Museum , one of the best railway museums in Europe.
 It is housed in the former Las Delicias station, designed by Gustave Eiffel, and has a fine collection of steam locomotives, diesel and electric locomotives, and historic rolling stock.